 DocLinks uses many types of interface technologies.

-In addition to custom interfaces, DocLinks supports the standardized FHIR open standards for application programming interfaces.
+In addition to custom interfaces, DocLinks supports FHIR open standards for application programming interfaces.

 This standard is rapidly being adopted by all EHR products to allow communication between various EHR vendors.